Ryad2/NIOS2_CPU/README.md

-# description of NIOS2 Processor
+# Description of NIOS2 Processor